How to complete your Self Assessment tax return

 Consider using simplified expenses

-"Simplified expenses" is an HMRC-approved way of claiming business expenses using flat rates rather than actual costs, which can help save you money and cut back the time you spend filing your Self Assessment.
+‘Simplified expenses’ is an HMRC-approved way of claiming business expenses using flat rates rather than actual costs, which can help save you money and cut back the time you spend filing your Self Assessment.

 However, not everyone can use simplified expenses, as they can only be used by sole traders and business partnerships for costs related to vehicles, working from home and living on your business premises.
-And if you are eligible, you should use HMRC’s simplified expenses checker to make sure you won’t end up paying more tax by using this method.

 Have all the right information to hand